benjamin-githubprofile/vccGen/README.md

 python main.py
 ```

-2. The script will:
+2. Choose your bank:
+   - Option 1: Capital One
+   - Option 2: Relay

+3. For Capital One:
-   - Check for your Capital One credentials in the `.env` file
+   - The script will check for your credentials in the `.env` file
    - Prompt you to enter the number of virtual cards you want to generate
    - Launch an automated browser session
    - Log into your Capital One account